What does a Universal Banker do?

 - Bachelor's degree in Finance, Business Administration, or a related field.

-- Excellent communication and interpersonal skills to build and maintain client relationships.
+- Excellent communication and interpersonal skills to effectively interact with clients and colleagues.

 Is becoming a Universal Banker a good career path?